 Water Storage Ideas

-I thought today I would break it down for you to on how to figure out how much to store and which containers.
+I thought today I would break it down for you on how to figure out how much to store and which containers.
 Everyone has a budget and we all have different sized homes or apartments.
 The American Red Cross recommends one gallon per person per day.
 I recommend four gallons per person per day.
-I get thirsty just thinking I could only have one-gallon per day.
+I get thirsty just thinking I could only have one gallon per day.
 We need it for hydrating, cooking, and personal hygiene.